AnimMouse/animmouse-website/content/post/how-to-activate-microsoft-office-advanced.md

 7. Type `cscript ospp.vbs /dstatus` to check the status of the license.
 It should be activated.
 If not, try another KMS server.

 After 180 days, it will automatically reactivate against your chosen external KMS server.

+For being a proud viewer of this website, I host a vlmcsd KMS emulator that you can use for free at `kms.0000004.xyz`.

 ## Method 2: Internal KMS Server / KMS Emulator